Aljunied Group Representation Constituency: 2025 general election

 In August 2024, the PAP appointed Jagathishwaran Rajo and Kenny Sim to replace Chua Eng Leong and Alex Yeo respectively as the chairpersons of the Eunos and Paya Lebar PAP branches.
 The PAP again replaced three of its five branch chairpersons (Note: Another name for a "grassroots advisor", an individual appointed for "grassroots engagement and outreach" in a GRC division or SMC who, according to the People's Association (PA), has to be aligned with the "Government of the day".
 They do not need to be the elected MP for the area.) for Aljunied GRC in February 2025, appointing Faisal Abdul Aziz, Daniel Liu and Adrian Ang to replace Kenny Sim, Shamsul Kamar and Victor Lye.

 On 11 March 2025, the Elections Department (ELD) updated the electoral divisions for the general election later in the same year.
 Polling districts in Aljunied GRC to the east of Bedok Reservoir were absorbed by Tampines GRC; the number of MPs for Aljunied GRC remained at five.
 This was the first time an opposition-held constituency had its boundaries redrawn.

 Prior to the same election, the WP announced 2 new candidates for the GRC: Fadli Fawzi, former candidate for Marine Parade GRC, and political newcomer Kenneth Tiong.
-They were to contest alongside the incumbent MPs, except Faisal Manap, who had been deployed to lead the WP team for Tampines GRC.
+They were to contest alongside the incumbent MPs, Pritam Singh, Sylvia Lim and Gerald Giam except Faisal Manap.

+Faisal Manap chose to contest in Tampines GRC, a decision Singh later described as fulfilling a long-standing wish for Faisal.
 Despite a national swing towards the PAP, the WP retained the GRC with 59.71% of the vote, a vote share similar to that of 2020.